US Grounds Virgin Galactic After Space Flight mishap - UrduPoint

 The pilots did not abort and instead attempted to correct for the trajectory problem, now flying at Mach 3 with a red light on.

-The vessel went on to reach 85 kilometers (52 miles) in altitude -- above the US definition of space -- and landed safely, but data retrieved from FlightRadar24 showed it had flown outside its designated path.
+The vessel went on to reach 85 kilometers (52 miles) in altitude -- above the US definition of space -- and landed safely, though publicly available data showed it had flown outside its designated path.

-- 'Misleading' - "Whether or not (the pilots') decision was motivated by programmatic pressures and the hopes of their billionaire bankroller sitting in the back remains unclear," wrote Schmidle.

-Virgin Galactic told AFP it disputed the "misleading characterizations and conclusions in the New Yorker article."
-"When the vehicle encountered high altitude winds which changed the trajectory, the pilots and systems monitored the trajectory to ensure it remained within mission parameters," it said in a statement.